Frederick’s heavy defeat at the hands of the Russians.

 The Prussian army fled North and crossed the Oder at Göritz.
 Frederick was prostrated both emotionally and physically and abdicated command to Fink.
 He expected the Prussian state to collapse following this dreadful defeat.

-Casualties in the Battle of Kunersdorf: Prussian losses: 19,100 men killed, wounded and captured and 172 guns lost.
+Casualties at the Battle of Kunersdorf: Prussian losses: 19,100 men killed, wounded and captured and 172 guns lost.
 Russian losses: 13,500 killed, wounded and captured.
 Austrian losses: 2,000 men killed, wounded and captured.

 Immediately following the battle the Prussian army crossed the Hühner-Fliess where it spent the night.
 A rain-less thunder storm caused the night to be illuminated by lightning.
 Frederick crossed to the west bank of the Oder River but then returned to be with his defeated army as his officers attempted to restore some semblance of order and discipline to the defeated and disintegrated regiments.
 On 14th August 1759 Frederick led the army across the Oder River to the West Bank.